Liam-gosnell/Milestone-Two/README.md

 <p>Stream Two Project: Interactive Frontend Development - Code Institute<p>

 <p> This is a website based on my idea of a car review wesbite.
-This website showcases Car reviews, Images, Blog posts and a contact form with google maps api.
+This website showcases Car reviews, Images, Social media posts, a  google maps api for locations for factorys, youtube videos and a contact page.
+I have external links to review websites for each car , I used links from <a href="https://www.carwow.co.uk/">Carwow</a>.
 </p>

+<p>I decide to make a responsive and interactive website using HTML, CSS, and JavaScript for this website.
+Using HTML5 and CSS to make it responsive and applying the skills learned from the User-Centric Frontend module of Full Stack Web Developer course from Code Institute.
+This site uses Javascript to implement maps that show interactive markers for factorys.</p>

+<p></p>

 # Demo